 With regard to music licensing, the MMA creates a compulsory blanket mechanical license covering activities related to the making of permanent downloads, limited downloads, and interactive streams of musical works embodied in sound recordings.
 The MMA also creates a mechanical licensing collective (“MLC”) to issue and administer the new blanket licenses for digital downloads and reproductions.
 In order to effectuate these changes, there were several different rulemakings the Copyright Office needed to engage in throughout 2019.
 Perhaps the most significant of these concluded on July 8, 2019 when the Office issued a final rule designating Mechanical Licensing Collective, Inc. as the mechanical licensing collective, and Digital Licensee Coordinator, Inc. as the digital licensee coordinator.

 The MMA is significant on so many levels, not the least of which is the fact that — once fully implemented — it will bring music copyright law into the digital age and enable creators to be paid much more fairly than was the case prior to its enactment.
-You can find more information about the MMA here.

 Kim Dotcom and Megaupload